dcogb/dcogb.github.io/documentation/kohana/security/cookies.md

 ---
 layout: documentation
-title: Kohana
+title: Mountain Valley Church of God
 ---
 Discuss security of cookies, like changing the encryption key in the config.

-Not sure why I'm linking to this: <http://kohanaframework.org/guide/security.cookies>
+Not sure why I'm linking to this: <http://Mountain Valley Church of Godframework.org/guide/security.cookies>